 Welcome to another episode of This is Money, brought to you in partnership with NS&I. This week, Editor Simon Lambert and Consumer Affairs Editor Lee Boyce team up with Georgie Frost to deliver you the best of financial journalism and analysis this week.
 And who knows where Brexit will take us, but the simple fact is for now Europe still has a profound effect.
 Most notably Germany this week, as serious instability at Deutsche Bank, the country’s largest bank, and massive job cuts at Commerzbank, it’s second biggest, are sending waves through the banking sector this side of the channel.
 It’s not all bad news for the Germans though, as their budget supermarket Aldi is eating up more of the market share in Britain, though it seems at the expense of their own profits as well.
 Sustainable strategy?
 We’ll have to wait and see.

 Also on the show, the World Economic Forum raises its estimation of the British economy, the Help to Buy scheme has run its course, BHS gets a digital resurrection, and the gang give their favourite of their 50 top savings tips.

-This is Money is presented by Georgie Frost, in partnership with NS&I
+This is Money is presented by Georgie Frost, in partnership with NS&I.

 Georgie Frost is joined in the studio by Share Radio's senior analyst Ed Bowsher.
-Today they discuss the difficulties faced by young people trying to save as well as the growing popularity of staycations.
-Plus the state of the UK energy market as the big six companies start to claw back customers.
+Today they discuss the troubles facing Deutsche Bank as shares fall to a new record low as well as the new rise in the minimum wage for young workers.
+Plus the news British Airways is scrapping free in-flight meals.
 All these stories and more on The News Review.